 Golden yams are native to South America and have been grown as a crop for over 5,000 years.
-These easy-to-grow tubers prefer United States Department of Agriculture zones 9 through 12.
-Yams may be white, purple, brown, reddish or the classic sweet orange fleshed variety grown in southern regions of the United States.
+These easy-to-grow tubers prefer USDA zones 9 through 12.
+Yams may be white, purple, brown, reddish, or the classic, sweet, orange-fleshed variety grown in southern regions of the United States.

-One terrific species of plant that grows well with yams are any of the legumes.
+One terrific species of plant that grows well with yams is any of the legumes.
 These plants actually enhance soil and crop growth because they harness nitrogen, a crucial nutrient for leafy growth and plant health.
-Pole type beans or peas are best because they can be trained to rise above the sweet potatoes.
+Pole-type beans or peas are best because they can be trained to rise above the sweet potatoes.

 Companion planting with yams should also take into consideration the plot size and size of the plants.
 Yams will sprawl with vine-like growth, so using plants such as squash nearby is not advised.